Potty Training Accidents

 4. Make Expectations Meet Reality

 Are your expectations in line?
-Children are constantly learning, this often involves making a mess.
+Children are constantly learning, which often involves making a mess.
 Try to think of these as learning experiences – when your daughter has an accident while playing, it teaches her to listen to her body and to try getting to the bathroom sooner the next time.

 If your child is experiencing potty training regression, check out our 5 Helpful Tips on How to Potty Train for reassurance.